open/close all folders

 - Bruiser with a Soft Center: He's a leather-clad tough guy who wears Cool Shades and once punch-stopped a truck.
 He's also very emotional, likes teen idol music, and even prone to shed Manly Tears.

 - Cool Shades: Is constantly wearing these, even when he was a kid.
-There's a tragic reason for it.
+He received his sunglasses from his old dowsing master as a kid, who told him that a man must always hide his tears.

 - Crazy-Prepared: Brought some camping supplies with him on their graveyard trip.